-The terms of the employment agreements are described under "Executive and Director Compensation-Employment Agreements" below.
+The terms of the employment agreements applicable to each NEO are described under "Executive and Director Compensation-Employment Agreements" below.
 In addition to the terms described therein, the employment agreements provide for certain severance payments and benefits following a termination of employment under certain circumstances.
 For details on the severance payment and benefits under each NEO's respective employment agreement and the 2021 Plan, see "Executive and Director Compensation-Potential Payments Upon Termination or Change in Control."